ncatlab/nlab-content/pages/3/3/7/9/9733/content.md

 ### Idea

-The reconstruction theorems of nice classes of schemes from the abelian categories of (quasi)coherent sheaves have versions from weaker data of the corresponding derived categories, viewed as [[triangulated category|triangulated]] or [[enhanced triangulated categories]].
+The reconstruction theorems of nice classes of schemes from the abelian categories of (quasi)coherent sheaves have versions from weaker data of the corresponding derived categories, viewed as [[triangulated category|triangulated]] or [[enhanced triangulated categories]] (see [[triangulated categories of sheaves]]).
 This is important for study of deformations, [[homological mirror symmetry]] and noncommutative generalizations.

 ### References